Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Introduction

-In this paper, we propose a novel TTA method called {\it Covariance-Aware Feature alignment (CAFe)}.
-Inspired by UDA \cite{ganin2016domain,sun2016deep,sun2016return}, CAFe aligns the feature distributions, but does not access the source dataset.
-To align the distributions precisely, CAFe considers the correlations between the dimensions, instead of just aligning the dimension-wise distributions as is done when adapting BN layers.
-To do this, we relax the TTA setting to incorporate auxiliary statistics of the source dataset.
-Concretely, we pre-compute the mean and covariance of the feature representations at training time in the source domain and then fine-tune the model to match the statistics on the target dataset during the TTA step.
-This does not adversely affect the practicality of TTA, because restoring individual source data from the source statistics is quite difficult.
-Thus, our method does not violate the privacy concerns.
-Also, the additional storage space needed for the pre-computed statistics is much smaller than the source model.
-For example, the source statistics amount to approximately 150KB (it can be further reduced depending on the implementation) in the case of ResNet-50~\cite{resnet}, which is about 100MB in size.
-Further, if we naively compute the distribution gap with the source statistics, the alignment fails because the target mini-batch covariance matrix degenerates as a result of the batch size being smaller than the number of feature dimensions.
-To address this issue, we propose {\it feature grouping} to perform the feature alignment effectively and stably.
-Feature grouping divides the dimensions of the feature representations into groups on the basis of spectral clustering~\cite{alpert1995spectral} to find important correlations between the dimensions.
-We avoid the degeneration problem by aligning the distributions for each group without ignoring important correlations between the dimensions.
-We empirically show that CAFe outperforms the prior TTA methods on a variety of distribution shifts such as image corruptions and out-of-distribution generalization in \secref{sec:experiment}.
+To address the distribution gap, we propose a novel TTA method called \emph{Covariance-Aware Feature alignment (CAFe)}.
+CAFe aligns the feature distributions but does not access the source dataset.
+To align the distributions precisely without accessing the source data, CAFe aligns the correlations between the dimensions of the feature vectors in addition to the mean and variance for each dimension.
+To do this, we incorporate auxiliary statistics of the source dataset pre-computed before TTA.
+Concretely, we pre-compute the mean and covariance of the features at training time in the source domain and then adapt the model to match the statistics on the target dataset during TTA.
+This does not adversely affect the practicality of TTA because CAFe does not require accessing the source dataset itself during TTA.
+One key challenge in CAFe is that the alignment fails when we naively compute the distribution gap with the source statistics.
+This is because estimating the target distribution from a target mini-batch is difficult since the batch size is usually smaller than the number of feature dimensions (\eg, 2,048).
+In such a case, the covariance matrix computed from the target mini-batch degenerates, which makes the adaptation unstable.
+To address this issue, we propose \emph{feature grouping} to perform effective and stable feature alignment.
+Feature grouping divides the dimensions of the feature representations into groups based on spectral clustering~\cite{alpert1995spectral} to find important correlations between the dimensions.
+We avoid the degeneration of the covariance matrix by aligning the distributions for each group without ignoring important correlations between the dimensions.
+We empirically show that CAFe outperforms the prior TTA methods on various image corruptions.
+Moreover, we found that CAFe is effective, especially when the distribution shift consists of multiple types of corruption.